 - - o To deliver on long-term low carbon vision, government launched a number of efforts in areas such as Clean and efficient energy, Smart Cities, Green Buildings, Make in India, Urban Mobility, etc. - o Pricing fossil fuel consumption through coal cess and incentivizing through PAT schemes, Feed-in-tariffs and renewable certificates - Sensitized banking sector about international initiatives like Equator principles (2007), accorded priority for banks to provide loans with a threshold of INR 150million to specific borrowers in renewable energy sector (2015) - SEBI issued green bond issuance guidelines (Total Issuance of INR 6billion by 2017); mandatory business responsibility reporting for top 500 listed entities to mainstream sustainability reporting although current format doesn't add value to carbon emission disclosure practices - Limited focus on climate change risk - Follow E&S risk assessment although mostly for compliance reasons - Banks play a key role in providing long-term financing at competitive rates.
 However, Basel III compliance requiring larger capital requirements (compliance deadline March 2019 for Indian banks) and existing pressures on loan books (12.1% gross non-performing assets as of 2018) limit banks' ability (and in turn willingness) to deploy funds in emerging sectors where risk is perceived to be higher - Institutional investors, that have access to longterm funds, do not consider climate change risk in their investment decision making - Current models do not recognize climate risks - No premium placed when assessing project, activity or green associated in environmentally-friendly sectors.
-No additional risk attached to conventional investments that are not aligning to 1.5° scenario - Green Climate Fund (GCF) accredited direct access entities) - NABARD has an Environment and Social policy that covers 36 eligible activities under agriculture and related sector, social sector and rural connectivity
+No additional risk attached to conventional investments that are not aligning to 1.5° scenario - Have access to climate finance (NABARD, SIDBI are DEVELOPMENT Focus may be skewed or limited to selected sectors Green Climate Fund (GCF) accredited direct access entities) - NABARD has an Environment and Social policy that covers 36 eligible activities under agriculture and related sector, social sector and rural connectivity